mcasviper/docs/pages/platform/public-cloud/migrating_failover_ip/guide.en-ca.md

 ## Instructions

 > [!primary]
 > A failover IP cannot be moved from one zone to another.
-For example, an IP located in the SBGX data center can be moved to GRAX or RBXX, but cannot be moved to BHSX.
+For example, an IP located in the SBG(X) data center can be moved to GRA(X) or RBX(X), but cannot be moved to BHS(X).
 >